spiral/docs/stempler/components.md

 </body>
 ```

-> Attention, make sure to properly escape your values!
+> Attention, make sure to escape your values properly!

 ### Dynamic Attributes
-In some cases you might want to bypass some attributes into element directly.
-For example in order to allow user driven
+In some cases, you might want to bypass some attributes into elements directly.
+For example to allow user-driven
 `style` attribute for select we have to do the following:

 ```html